bdkjones/CodeKit2/README.md

 ### Filing Bugs

-Use the issues page of this repository.
-Please search existing issues before opening a new one.
-You can also use this area to suggest features or just leave general feedback.
+Use the issues page of this repository. *Please search existing issues (including closed issues) before opening a new one.* You can also use this area to suggest features or just leave general feedback.

 ---------------------------------------------------------